wtjiang98/wtjiang98/README.md

 ### Hi there, I'm [Wentao Jiang](https://wtjiang98.github.io/) 👋

-I am a fourth-year PhD student at the School of Computer Science and Engineering, Beihang University (BUAA), supervised by Prof. Si Liu.
+I am currently an algorithm engineer at Alimama, Alibaba Group.
+I obtained my PhD degree (2019-2024) from the School of Computer Science and Engineering, Beihang University, supervised by Prof. Si Liu.

 <!--
 **wtjiang98/wtjiang98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.